-For most workers, an enjoyable retirement is the reward for years of dedicated saving and investing.
+It's common for workers to ask themselves, "Am I ready to retire?"
+For most, an enjoyable retirement is the reward for years of dedicated saving and investing.
 In decades past, most employees would work until they received a gold watch and a pension at age 65 -- but those days are long gone.

 While Social Security provides an average monthly benefit of $1,657 to retirees, that's usually not sufficient to rely on as a nest egg.
 Most workers these days understand that they'll likely have to supplement their Social Security benefits with their own investments via IRAs, 401(k) plans or other forms of saving.

 With that said, here are some of the signs that you may very well be ready for retirement.

 Probably the single most important factor in deciding whether or not you're ready for retirement is the status of your savings and investments.
 Most pre-retirees have a specific number in mind that they would like to have when they retire, and if you've hit that, it may be time to hang up your work clothes.